99beets/romanian-public-compensation-etl/README.md

     ```
 ### 4.1 Monthly Base Salary Extraction (`suma_base_num`)

-Some salary entries contain multiple numbers, such as `23316/46632`.
+Some salary entries contain multiple numbers, such as `23316/46632` or '71000+71000 62,560'.
-In these cases, the first value represents the base monthly compensation.
+In these cases, the **first number** represents the base monthly compensation.

-A new script has been added to extract this value:
+A new script ('comp_normalize_base.py') has been added to extract this information and create a new column:

 This script creates a new column: